dessalines/essays/anticapitalist_orgs.md

 ## Notes

-Lastly, for thosewho think that broadcasting a list like this ( potentially to our enemies ) harms the cause of anti-capitalism.
+Lastly, for those who think that broadcasting a list like this ( potentially to our enemies ) harms the cause of anti-capitalism.
 Remember that:

 - All of these organizations have ( or should have ) vetting processes in place for new members.
 - These are all completely legal, *above ground* organizations.
 Many of them even do armed organizing where it is legal to do so.